Investigating Ground-level Ozone Formation: A Case Study in Taiwan: Abstract

 \section{Abstract}

-Tropospheric ozone (\ce{O3}) is an influential ground-level air pollutant which can severely damage the environment.
+Tropospheric ozone (\ce{O3}) is a greenhouse gas which can absorb heat and make the weather even hotter during extreme heatwaves.
+Besides, it is an influential ground-level air pollutant which can severely damage the environment.
 Thus evaluating the importance of various factors related to the \ce{O3} formation process is essential.
 However, \ce{O3} simulated by the available climate models exhibits large variance in different places, indicating the insufficiency of models in explaining the \ce{O3} formation process correctly.
-In this paper, we aim to understand the impact of various factors on \ce{O3} formation and predict the \ce{O3} concentrations.
-Six well-known supervised learning methods are evaluated to estimate the observed \ce{O3} using sixteen meteorological and chemical variables.
-We find that the XGBoost and the convolution neural network (CNN) models achieve most accurate predictions.
-We also demonstrate the importance of several variables empirically.
-The results suggest that while Nitrogen Oxides negatively contributes to predicting \ce{O3}, the amount of solar radiation makes significantly positive contribution.
-Furthermore, we apply the XGBoost model on climate \ce{O3} prediction and show its competence in calibrating the \ce{O3} simulated by a global climate model.
+In this paper, we aim to identify and understand the impact of various factors on \ce{O3} formation and predict the \ce{O3} concentrations under different pollution-reduced and climate change scenarios.
+We employ six supervised methods to estimate the observed \ce{O3} using fourteen meteorological and chemical variables.
+We find that the deep neural network (DNN) and long short-term memory (LSTM) based models can predict \ce{O3} concentrations accurately.
+We also demonstrate the importance of several variables in this prediction task.
+The results suggest that while Nitrogen Oxides negatively contributes to predicting \ce{O3}, solar radiation makes a significantly positive contribution.
+Furthermore, we apply our two best models on \ce{O3} prediction under different global warming and pollution reduction scenarios to improve the policy-making decisions in the \ce{O3} reduction.